MobiApp121/PressBooks-MobiAp121-Publishing/README.md

 Their web/ebook and [PDF][] exports are all driven by HTML+CSS.
 XML outputs have no styling.

-  [PDF]: http://pressbooks.com/prince        "Note: we use the non-free software Prince XML for PDF export."
+  [PDF]: http://pressbooks.com/prince        "Note: they use the non-free software Prince XML for PDF export."

   Mobiapp121 is developing a free PDF alternative which will be added to this repository as soon as possible.
+There is [mPDF for PressBooks](https://github.com/pressbooks/pressbooks-mpdf) as a free opensource alternative but we find it doesn't parse very well.

 Important!